 This need is not unique to Madison.
 Approximately 35 Wisconsin communities, both large and small, have local arts or cultural agencies that focus on connecting the field, representing its interests, and promoting public access to arts and cultural activities.
 Nationally, they are commonly present in communities with strong creative profiles.
-See Appendix C and Recommendations 6, 7, and 49.
+See Appendix C and Recommendations 6 and 49.

-IIIA.1.
+III.A.1.
 ELECTRONIC INFORMATION SHARING

 A variety of local databases (both online and privately held) gather information about arts and cultural entities, artists, genres, and interests but none is comprehensive.
-Few have sufficient functionality, participation, or visibility to be useful to the public.
-There are very real options for enhancing, merging, and strengthening any number of them (Portal Wisconsin, Madstage.com, Madison

-Artists listserve, Isthmus' Daily Page Guide, and the Madison Music Project, City Parks' in-house list of special events, various blogs, Madison Festival's volunteer management database, privately held lists compiled by individuals and organizations, the University of Wisconsin Events Calendar, etc.).
-Work to unite these many limited-audience, limited-functionality databases into a stronger whole could drive new audiences, new energy, new efficiencies, and new ideas within the creative sector
+There are very real options for enhancing, merging, and strengthening any number of them (Portal Wisconsin, Madstage.com, Madison Artists listserve, lsthmus' Daily Page Guide, and the Madison Music Project, City Parks' in-house list of special events, various blogs, Madison Festival's volunteer management database, privately held lists compiled by individuals and organizations, the University of Wisconsin Events Calendar, etc.).
+Work to unite these many limited-audience, limited-functionality databases into a stronger whole could drive new audiences, new energy, new efficiencies, and new ideas within the creative sector.

-In this regard, Madison competes poorly with communities that have invested in building strong cultural information-sharing tools.
-Creative people have no efficient ways to locate one another.
-There is no master list of creative organizations; arts and cultural educators and outreach workers lack a clearinghouse to identify and share resources and build program partnerships.
+In this regard, Madison could compete better with communities that have invested in building strong cultural information-sharing tools.
+Creative people need efficient ways to locate one another.
+A master list of creative organizations; and a clearinghouse for arts and cultural educators and outreach workers to identify and share resources and build program partnerships would be very helpful.

-Managers of outreach programs, fairs, and festivals cannot easily identify the full array of performers, exhibitors, and vendors present in Madison.
-Disconnects exist between different disciplines, ethnicities, and age groups.
-Those employed in arts and cultural organizations are sometimes isolated from those who work independently.
-Arts educators often have difficulty in identifying artists for in-school residencies, demonstrations and activities, especially since quality in an artist's interaction with students is an additional expectation.
-Businesses and consumers looking to commission or hire individual artists and creatives for specific work find their choices limited by lack of information.
-Finally, the general public too often has difficulty finding resources and offerings produced by the creative sector.
+Uniting Madison's electronic databases could build audiences, energy, efficiencies, and ideas.
+Such a database would be a way for managers of outreach programs, fairs, and festivals to easily identify the full array of performers, exhibitors, and vendors present in Madison, connecting different disciplines, ethnicities, and age groups.
+Those employed in arts and cultural organizations would be able to easily find those who work independently.
+Arts educators could readily identify artists for in-school residencies, demonstrations and activities, especially since quality in an artist's interaction with students is an additional expectation.
+Businesses and consumers looking to commission or hire individual artists and creatives for specific work would find their choices expanded by abundant information.
+Finally, the general public could find resources and offerings produced by the creative sector.

-This problem is particularly pressing for the hundreds of outreach programs that are produced in Madison both by educational institutions and by arts and cultural institutions.
-Those who are hungry to book such outreach activities for their schools, special events, and neighborhoods have enormous difficulty learning about available programs.
-Those who offer outreach services have a similar problem identifying potential outreach delivery partnership sites.
-This results in too many education and outreach programs serving the same audiences over and over again, rather than broadening their penetration into new places and populations.
+There are hundreds of outreach programs that are produced in Madison both by educational institutions and by arts and cultural institutions.
+An electronic database would facilitate booking such outreach activities for schools, special events, and neighborhoods.
+Those who offer outreach services would easily identify potential outreach delivery partnership sites.
+Education and outreach programs would be better able to broaden their penetration into new places and populations.

-Calendaring and scheduling are cumbersome since no comprehensive community calendar of arts and cultural events exists.
+Calendaring and scheduling are much easier where a comprehensive community calendar of arts and cultural events exists.
 Unlike many similar cities,